- 5 Year Update Chuck M’s Hip Resurfacing with Dr. Boettner 2012

 …His return ends months of agonising over his future.
 He was due to come back in Brisbane, before the Australian Open, but withdrew at the last minute and headed for Melbourne, where his trusted friend and renowned surgeon, John O’Donnell, performed the hip resurfacing operation, where a small sleeve is placed over the joint.

 Four days after the operation, Murray was walking freely in the streets of Melbourne when he bumped into members of the British media.
-There was … Read the rest
+There was a brief exchange of pleasantries and the player who has come through many crises might have wondered if he would ever again have good news … Read the rest

 December 4, 2017 – Fifth year still had some nice improvement (believe it or not).